UniTime/unitime-doc/scripts.md

 * [asm-util-9.7.1.jar](https://repo1.maven.org/maven2/org/ow2/asm/asm-util/9.7.1/asm-util-9.7.1.jar)
 * [asm-analysis-9.7.1.jar](https://repo1.maven.org/maven2/org/ow2/asm/asm-analysis/9.7.1/asm-analysis-9.7.1.jar)

+**Note:** Starting with UniTime 4.8.168, the above libraries are included in the UniTime distribution.
+If you are using this or a later version, there is no need to install Nashord separately.

 ## Details

 To add a new script click on the **Add New** button.
 To edit an existing script, select the script in the drop down and click on **Edit** button.
 A script can be deleted from the Edit Script dialog, by clicking on the **Delete** button.